The Post-Covid World

 While the vast majority of retail and banking chatbots are customer-facing, JPMorgan has been pushing the boundaries of what bots can accomplish in its back-end operations.
 The company has used chatbots to automate routine tasks formerly handled by administrative employees since 2017.
 These include granting individual employees access to specific software systems and resetting user passwords.

-Health organizations also made use of chatbots.
+Health organizations are also making use of chatbots.
 Providence St. Joseph Health, which has a presence in 6 western states, is using an automated screening tool using technologies developed by Microsoft to determine whether patients should seek in-person medical treatment.

 Source: Providence St. Joseph Health

-Meanwhile, Google’s Cloud Services business offered customers the option of developing and deploying customized “Rapid Response Virtual Agents” to alleviate pressures on call centers as part of its Contact Center AI service offering.
+Meanwhile, Google’s Cloud Services business is offering customers the option of developing and deploying customized “Rapid Response Virtual Agents” to alleviate pressures on call centers as part of its Contact Center AI service offering.

 Chatbots and virtual assistants comprise a market worth an estimated $7.7B, according to CB Insights’ Industry Analyst Consensus.
 In a post-Covid-19 world, the greatest competitive differentiators for developers of chatbots will be the quality of information available to consumers and the ease of interaction.